BZ-Interactive/BZ-Nota/README.md

 *   `Ctrl+O` — Insert blank line above
 *   `Ctrl+K` — Insert blank line below

-**Note:** Some keybindings may be intercepted by your terminal emulator.
-For best results, use Alacritty or disable conflicting terminal shortcuts.
+**Note:** Uses Kitty Keyboard Protocol.
+However, some keybindings may still be intercepted by your terminal emulator.
+If none of the alternative keys work for you disable conflicting terminal shortcuts.

 **System Clipboard:** The system clipboard feature requires external tools (`xclip`/`xsel` for X11, `wl-clipboard` for Wayland, built-in on macOS).
 See [CLIPBOARD.md](CLIPBOARD.md) for detailed setup instructions.